MirkoC/dontgogo/_posts/2015-08-11-why-dont-goto-space.md

 ## goto

 This is actually my first blog and first blog post.
-In this post I'll explain how and why I chose this strange name for my blog, and how and why I decided to write a blog in the first place.
+In this post I want tell a story of how and why I chose this strange name for my blog, and how and why I decided to write a blog in the first place.

 I still remember my first programming steps in elementary school when, in informatics class, we started learning Basic and Pascal.